awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 After you manually install SSM Agent, you can automatically update SSM Agent on your instances when new versions become available by using Systems Manager State Manager\.
 For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.

+**Important**
+These procedures apply to installing or reinstalling SSM Agent on Amazon EC2 Linux instances\.
+If you need to install the agent on an on\-premises instance or a virtual machine \(VM\) so it can be used with Systems Manager, see [Install SSM Agent on Servers and Virtual Machines in a Linux Hybrid Environment](sysman-install-managed-linux.md)\.

 ## Amazon Linux and Amazon Linux 2<a name="agent-install-al"></a>

 Connect to your Amazon Linux or Amazon Linux 2 instance and perform the following steps to install SSM Agent\.
 Perform these steps on each instance that will run commands using Systems Manager\.